 Using a proper training collar will aid your dog’s ability to learn if the collar fits well and is used correctly.

-It is important to understand and use the right equipment, but it is also important that the equipment fit correctly.
+It is essential to understand and use the right equipment, but it is also vital to fit correctly.
 Training equipment is not meant to be worn all the time.
 Only when you are supervising your dog.

 In addition, it is important not to use excessive strength with any training collar.
 The purpose of the training collar is to refocus your dog, not to manhandle them.

 “To understand how the prong collar (or any collar) works as a stimulus, you must first understand how the dog learns.
 Briefly, the dog learns when the advantages and disadvantages of his actions are spelled out in black and white.
 When the choice between advantage and disadvantage is clearly defined, the dog can decide without stress or confusion.
-Training difficulties arise when the trainer has not made clear to the dog where his advantage lies.
-It is the trainer’s responsibility to see that the stimulus, be it inducive or compulsive, is sufficient for the dog to clearly perceive his advantage, which is to respond to the handler’s wishes,” comments Suzanne Clothier
+Training difficulties arise when the trainer does not clarify his advantage.
+It is the trainer’s responsibility to see that the stimulus, be it inducive or compulsive, is sufficient for the dog to clearly perceive his advantage, which is to to the handler’s wishes,” comments Suzanne Clothier

 There are a variety of collars that can be used for training your dog.
 The size of the dog’s head is the key to a proper fit.
 Chain or nylon training collars should slip over the dog’s neck snuggly, yet not so tightly that it has to be forced.
 Training collars come in sizes as small as 10 inches and as large as 30 inches.